 We started out onto the branch and went out over two miles on the branch before stopping, then headed straight to Fairbanks.

 We passed this lake before we returned to the Eielson Branch and went back to Fairbanks where we unloaded our passengers and I helped clean my car.
 I relaxed for just a few minutes before it was time to load our 2:00 PM trip of local passengers.
 Once the door was closed, I gave a much more detailed safety talk and the train was off for Saulich.

 My 2:00 PM passengers were a great group of local people and we all had a good time together.
 I gave them a Trivia question of "What four states does Amtrak not serve?
 Hint, You are in one right now.
 The answer was Alaska, Hawaii, South Dakota and Wyoming.
 The winner was an older gentlemen who won one of my Amtrak Million Mile T-shirts.
 He will have the only one in the State of Alaska.

 Once out of Fairbanks we headed out into the autumn color countryside.

 The train at Saulich.

 Views on the return trip to Fairbanks.
-All the passengers enjoyed their ride and I did a quick cleaning of the car before we boarded the 4 PM group.
-I gave my Safety Talk to a car full of rugrats with wild behaviors.
-Sarah Jennings walked in to my car and asked if I needed any help.
-No I said to a very suprised Sarah.
-Here are some of my characters/
+Everyone enjoyed their ride and I did a quick clean of the car before we boarded the 4:00 PM group.
+I gave my safety talk to a car full of rugrats with wild behaviors.
+Sarah Jennings walked in to my car and asked if I needed any help and she was surprised when I said "No thank you".
+Here are some of my characters.